 Stay in Borgo Milano if you love shopping; you want a good choice of accommodation; your choice of base needs to have plenty of amenities; you prefer to avoid the city center.

-Best places to stay in Borgo Milano:
+Best places to stay in Borgo Milano for first-time visitors:

 This small neighborhood is less than 4 miles northeast of the city center, close to the Ponte Florio, Borgo Venezia, and Mizzole.
 There have been people living here since before the Romans and today its population is around 6,000.